Tilla Durieux: Return and late years

 In 1971 Durieux underwent surgery for a hip fracture and died of post-operative sepsis.
-Despite the fact that the date on her gravestone is 21 January 1971, she died on the 21st of February 1971, which would have been the 100th birthday of Paul Cassirer.
+Although the date on her gravestone is 21 January 1971, she died on 21 of February 1971, which would have been the 100th birthday of Paul Cassirer.

 Art collection

 Durieux's marriage to her second husband, Paul Cassirer, brought her into the world of art collecting.
 In addition to family portraits, the Tilla Durieux and Paul Cassirer Collection included modern works of art.
 When she and her third husband, Ludwig Katzenellenbogen, emigrated from Nazi Germany in 1933, they took some artworks with them.
-Katzenellenbogen was arrested by the Gestapo in Saloniki in 1941.
-Deported to the Sachsenhausen concentration camp, he died in Berlin.